What is the visa reciprocity mechanism?

 The EU has a common list of countries whose citizens must have a visa and of countries whose citizens are exempt from that requirement (see Council Regulation (EC) No 539/2001).

-In the spirit of reciprocity, the EU seeks that third countries on the visa-free list grant a visa waiver to citizens of all EU Member States.
+In the spirit of solidarity, the EU seeks that third countries on the visa free list grant a visa waiver to citizens of all EU Member States.
 For this reason, a visa reciprocity mechanism has been set up.

 What are the next steps?

 Based on the feasibility assessment and the various negative impacts reported in today's Communication, the Commission asks the co-legislators to take a position on the way forward by 12 July 2016.

 When will the Commission adopt the concrete measure/delegated act(s) regarding the suspension?

 The Commission will first allow the European Parliament and the Council to urgently launch discussions and to take a position on the most appropriate way forward in the light of the assessment provided by the Commission in today’s Communication and to inform the Commission of their respective positions.
 The Commission will then decide on the next steps.